karthikswarna/Extended-code2vec-model/README.md

     - **Training and Evaluating the model**

-        - Set the variables in ```train.sh``` to point it to the right dataset.
+        - Set the variables in ```run.sh``` to point it to the right dataset.
 By default, it points to our "testdata_ast_cfg_ddg" dataset, created using the [Path Extractor](https://github.com/karthikswarna/Path-Extractor-for-C) tool.

-        - Uncomment one of the python commands in ```train.sh``` based on whether you are training the model or evaluating it on the test dataset.
+        - Uncomment one of the python commands in ```run.sh``` based on whether you are training the model or evaluating it on the test dataset.

         - Set the ```--reps``` and ```--max_contexts``` arguments in the python commands.
 Please note that ```--reps``` should be set to the **exact representations included in the dataset**, and ```--max_contexts``` for each type of path must also match the dataset.